tfountain/asset-path/README.md

-This lightweight module provides an easy way to version static files (images, stylesheets, javascript etc.), which, when combined with some cache-friendly server configuration, improves rendering time of your pages.
+This module provides an easy way to version static files (images, stylesheets, javascript etc.), which, when combined with some cache-friendly server configuration, can improve the rendering time of your pages.

 ## Installation